 While 60 space agency heads attended the first space head summit at IAC, Roscosmos was not one of them due to the war in Ukraine and the related travel sanctions on its leadership.

 Finally, but certainly not least, there were far too few press conferences and journalists, as far as we could see.
-This might be to do with a clampdown on delegates who masquerade as ‘press’ but produce only a single article just to get free entry.
+This might be due to a clampdown on delegates who masquerade as ‘press’ but produce only a single article just to get free entry.
 Nevertheless, there should have been more accredited journalists accepted to cover the congress.